 My name is Debra Lester and it has been an honor to serve as your Kitsap Public Utility District (PUD) Commissioner.

-I am running for re-election as I care deeply about our Kitsap community and although much has been accomplished during my first term, more is yet to be done.
+I am running for re-election as much has been accomplished during my first term and I am excited to do more!

 Our Kitsap community becomes more resilient when our cities, tribes, public utility districts, and county work with each other.
 By working together we create greater financial efficiencies for utility customers.